Paint pads are a great option for painting those tricky spots in your house. This article shows you how to use paint pads effectively.

 1. Prepare the Work Area

-Prepare the area you are going to paint by putting canvas drop cloths down.
-Next, tape up all light fixtures, light switches, and wall plugs.
+Prepare the area you will paint by putting canvas drop cloths down.
+Next, tape up all light fixtures, switches, and wall plugs.

-Cover any exposed furniture with drop cloths as well if you plan to paint the ceiling.
+Cover any exposed furniture with drop cloths if you plan to paint the ceiling.
 Remember to wear old clothes that you are not afraid to get dirty.

 3. Begin Painting